FukurouMakoto/GBF-SparkCalculator/README.md

 ### To Add

-possibly looking into how to add this as a pip installation or installing it for Linux.
+Possibly looking into how to add this as a pip installation or installing it for Linux.

+Also created a C++ & C# port as well.